Where smart software meets expert accounting.

 What is Tax Loss Harvesting?

-• There's no limit to the amount of capital losses you can use to offset your gains, but you need to be able to show HMRC the details.
-Keeping accurate records is essential.
+• There’s no limit on the capital losses you can offset, but you need records to back them up.

-• You must claim your losses within four years of the end of the tax year when they occurred.
-Once this time passes, you can't claim them anymore.
+• You must claim losses within four years of the end of the tax year they occurred.

 {{cta-newsletter}}